andreaschiavinato/python_grabber/README.md

 ## Sample GUI application

-The file run_gui.py will run a tool with a GUI that enabled you to use a camera connected to your system, capture still frames or videos, do basic image porcessing.
+The file run_gui.py will run a tool with a GUI that enables you to use a camera connected to your system, capture still frames or videos, do basic image porcessing.